Nevirapine (By mouth)

-- Tell your doctor if you use a narcotic pain reliever (such as fentanyl, Sublimaze®), medicine to treat seizures (such as carbamazepine, clonazepam, ethosuximide, Klonopin®, Tegretol®, Zarontin®), medicine that weakens the immune system (such as cyclosporine, sirolimus, tacrolimus, Gengraf®, Neoral®, Protopic®, Rapamune®, Sandimmune®), medicine to treat heart rhythm problems (such as amiodarone, disopyramide, lidocaine, Cordarone®, Norpace®), a blood thinner (such as warfarin, Coumadin®, Jantoven®), certain blood pressure medicines (such as diltiazem, nifedipine, verapamil, Adalat®, Calan®, Cardizem®), or birth control pills.
+- Some foods and medicines can affect how nevirapine works.
+Tell your doctor if you are using cisapride, clarithromycin, cyclophosphamide, ergotamine, fluconazole, methadone, rifabutin, other medicine to treat HIV or AIDS (such as fosamprenavir/ritonavir, indinavir, nelfinavir, saquinavir/ritonavir), a narcotic pain reliever (such as fentanyl), medicine to treat seizures (such as carbamazepine, clonazepam, ethosuximide), medicine that weakens the immune system (such as cyclosporine, sirolimus, tacrolimus), medicine to treat heart rhythm problems (such as amiodarone, disopyramide, lidocaine), certain blood pressure medicines (such as diltiazem, nifedipine, verapamil), or a blood thinner (such as warfarin).

 Warnings While Using This Medicine: